LNWR Samson Class

-They were officially designated Curved Link 6-ft Passenger due to the use of Stephenson valve gear which included a curved expansion link between the fore and back eccentric rods (earlier LNWR designs had used the Allan valve gear which had a straight expansion link) and the use of 6 ft diameter wheel centres, which, together with 1+1/2 in thick tyres gave a driving wheel diameter of 6 ft 3 in.
+They were officially designated "Curved Link 6-ft Passenger" due to the use of Stephenson valve gear which included a curved expansion link between the fore and back eccentric rods (earlier LNWR designs had used the Allan valve gear which had a straight expansion link) and the use of 6 ft diameter wheel centres, which, together with 1+1/2 in thick tyres gave a driving wheel diameter of 6 ft 3 in.

 Ostensibly a mixed traffic design, they were the first locomotives with coupled driving wheels to be allocated for passenger duties on the LNWR.

+History

 They were designed by John Ramsbottom who had fifty built, all without cabs and with pierced driving wheel splashers.
 Ramsbottom's successor F. W. Webb, built forty more, all with cabs.
 The earlier locomotives also gained cabs, and all eventually had their splashers filled in.

 All ninety locomotives were 'renewed' (replaced) by a like number of Waterloo Class locomotives between 1889 and 1905, but only eighty were scrapped quickly.
 The ten exceptions were transferred to the Civil Engineer's list, and these were withdrawn between 1914 and 1925.
 No examples have been preserved.